MicrosoftLearning/AI-102-AIEngineer/Instructions/20-ocr.md

     while ((results.Status == OperationStatusCodes.Running ||
             results.Status == OperationStatusCodes.NotStarted));

-    // If the operation was successfuly, process the text line by line if (results.Status == OperationStatusCodes.Succeeded)
+    // If the operation was successfully, process the text line by line if (results.Status == OperationStatusCodes.Succeeded)
     {
         var textUrlFileResults = results.AnalyzeResult.ReadResults;